-Compensation Consultant and Peer Group
+Peer Group

-In fiscal 2017, the Compensation Committee again directly engaged and retained Radford, a compensation consulting firm and a business unit of Aon Hewitt, to identify and maintain a list of our peer group of companies.
-The Compensation Committee selected Radford on the basis of its experience and familiarity with the technology industry.
-The Compensation Committee established the peer group used in connection with fiscal 2017 compensation decisions consistent with the Compensation Committee's belief that the peer group should closely match our business, and be based on our historical and anticipated growth.
-In comparison to our peer group used for purposes of setting fiscal 2016 compensation, our peer group in fiscal 2017 was updated to remove three companies, Altera Corporation, Fairchild Semiconductor International, Inc., and SunEdison, Inc., and to add two companies, Sensata Technologies Holding and Woodward, Inc. We made these changes taking into account merger and bankruptcy activity in our fiscal 2016 peer group, as well as our own restructuring changes, the refocusing of our business, and changes in solar markets.
+In fiscal 2018, the Compensation Committee directly engaged and retained Radford to identify, and Semler Brossy to review, a list of our peer group of companies.
+The Compensation Committee established the peer group used in connection with fiscal 2018 compensation decisions consistent with the Compensation Committee's belief that the peer group should be based on companies that design and manufacture products with similar complexity, companies more likely to have robust sales channels including direct to consumers, companies offering end-to-end solutions to customers, and technology-driven companies.
+In comparison to our peer group used for purposes of setting fiscal 2017 compensation, our peer group in fiscal 2018 was updated to remove Advanced Micro Devices, Lam Research Corporation, Analog Devices, Inc., Linear Technology Corporation, ARRIS Group, Inc., NVIDIA Corporation, ON Semiconductor Corporation, Quanta Services, Inc., Sensata Technologies Holding, SolarCity Corporation (acquired by Tesla Motors, Inc.), Hexcel Corporation, Trimble Navigation Limited, Juniper Networks, Inc., Waters Corporation, Woodward, Inc., KLA Tencor Corporation, and Xilinx, Inc. and to add Generac Holdings, Mueller Water Products, Plexus, Canadian Solar, EnerSys, SunRun, Tetra Tech, TransAlta, and Tutor Perini.
+We made these changes taking into account how well the companies met our selection criteria, as well as our own restructuring changes, the refocusing of our business, and changes in solar markets.
 The final peer group was selected using a mix of the following factors:

-- Publicly-traded semiconductor, clean technology, and broader high-technology industry companies; and - · Companies with between 30% and 300% of each of our annual revenues, market value and employee headcount.
+- Publicly traded semiconductor, clean technology, and broader high-technology industry companies; and - Companies with between one-third and three times of each of our annual revenues, market value and employee headcount.

-The Compensation Committee believes the characteristics of our fiscal 2017 peer group closely match those of our core business.
-The companies included in our peer group for purposes of establishing fiscal 2017 compensation are listed below:
+The Compensation Committee believes the characteristics of our fiscal 2018 peer group mirror those of our core business as closely as possible.
+The companies included in our peer group for purposes of establishing fiscal 2018 compensation are listed below: